appsody/website/content/docs/stacks/stack-structure.md

 which specifies the directory for the appsody controller to watch for changes, so that the user application can be automatically re-launched for rapid local development.
 Since re-launching may require addition steps, the variable `APPSODY_RUN_ON_CHANGE` specifies the command that will be run to re-launch the application.

-The appsody controller remains running throughout rapid local development mode, and is terminated with the `appsody stop` command (or simply killing the running appsody client process).
+The appsody controller remains running throughout rapid local development mode, and is terminated with the `appsody stop` command (or simply killing the running appsody CLI process).

 ## Stack operation during 'Build and Deploy' mode